tjebo/eye/README.md

 eyestr(head(amd2, 100), caps = TRUE)
 #> [1] "Eleven eyes of eleven patients"

-## you can have all numbers printed as numbers
+## or all numbers printed as numbers
 eyestr(head(amd2, 100), english = "none")
 #> [1] "11 eyes of 11 patients"
 ```